Epiphyllum spp.

 Fertilizing

-Starting about a month after flowering is finished for the year, begin fertilizing your orchid cactus with a gentle, balanced fertilizer to encourage foliage growth.
+Starting about a month after flowering, begin fertilizing your orchid cactus with a gentle, balanced fertilizer to encourage foliage growth.

 Young orchid cacti that are not expected to bloom can be fertilized this way starting a bit earlier, in early spring.